sunnybhambhani/todayslearning/inProgress/pdb_pc.md

 - `spec`, The specifics of the PodDisruptionBudget are described in this section.
 The minAvailable key is set to 2 in this example, indicating that there must always be two pods available.
 Also, a selection is being used to match the labels of the pods covered by this PDB.
 Here, we are matching the pods in this instance to the label app: test-app.

 In this example PDB makes sure that there are always two pods with the label "app: test-app" available.

+**PriorityClass** is a cluster-wide API object in Kubernetes and part of the scheduling.k8s.io/v1 API group.
+It contains a mapping of the PriorityClass name (defined in .metadata.name) and an integer value (defined in .value).
+This represents the value that the scheduler uses to determine Pod's relative priority.

+It ensures that mission-critical pods can run even if resources are constrained, To learn more about how PriorityClass functions and how the decision of scheduling/eviction of pods are handled, please refer my previous article here: https://kubernetes.io/blog/2023/01/12/protect-mission-critical-pods-priorityclass/#priorityclasses-in-kubernetes